Consumers Use Drive Clean Rebate in Every County; Non-Polluting Cars Helping New York Reach its Charge NY Goals

-Charge NY 2.0 builds on Charge NY, which was launched in 2013 and has a target of 30,000 to 40,000 electric cars on the road by the end of 2018.
-New York has already met this target by having sold more than 30,000 electric cars as of the end of 2017.
-In addition, the number of public charging stations has grown from about 500 in 2011 to more than 2,000 statewide.
+Also, Charge NY 2.0 builds on Charge NY.
+This effort launched in 2013 and has a target of 30,000 to 40,000 electric cars on the road by the end of 2018.
+So, New York has already met this target.
+They have sold more than 30,000 electric cars as of the end of 2017.
+In addition, the number of public charging stations has grown.
+It’s grown from about 500 in 2011 to more than 2,000 statewide.

-The Drive Clean Rebate: This $70 million electric car rebate and outreach initiative is aimed at encouraging the growth of clean and non-polluting electric car use in New York and promoting the reduction of carbon emissions in the transportation sector.
-The goal is to provide rebates to consumers to increase sales and leases and build market momentum, which will in turn drive down vehicle prices for consumers.
+Firstly, this is a $70 million electric car rebate and outreach initiative.
+It’s aimed at encouraging the growth of clean and non-polluting electric car use in New York.
+More importantly, it’s for promoting and reducing carbon emissions in the transportation sector.
+As well, the goal is to offer rebates to consumers.
+Therefore, this effort is to increase sales and leases and build market momentum.
+In addition and return, the market will drive down vehicle prices for consumers.

-Of this, $55 million is dedicated to rebates of up to $2,000 for purchase or lease of a new plug-in hybrid electric car, all-electric car, or hydrogen fuel cell car.
-The remaining $15 million is to support improving consumer awareness of electric cars and their many benefits, installing more charging stations across the state, developing and demonstrating new electric car-enabling technologies, and other efforts to put more electric cars on New York’s roadways.
+In addition, $55 million dedicated to rebates of up to $2,000.
+This is to buy or lease an electrified Car.
+These cars are a new plug-in hybrid electric car, all-electric car, or hydrogen fuel cell car.
+The remaining $15 million is to support improving consumer awareness of electric cars and their many benefits.
+This includes installing more charging stations across the state.
+Also, it includes developing and demonstrating new electric car-enabling technologies.
+Plus, and more important are other efforts to put more electric cars on New York’s roadways.

-More than 40 different types of electric cars are available under the Drive Clean Rebate initiative.
-For more information, visit NYSERDA’s Drive Clean Rebate website.
+As well, more than 40 different types of electric cars are available under the Drive Clean Rebate initiative.
+Also, for more information, visit NYSERDA’s Drive Clean Rebate website.

-In addition, the state has revised regulations to clarify charging station ownership rules, and supported research and demonstration projects on new plug-in electric car technologies and policies.
-The New York State Thruway is also working to install charging stations throughout its roadways.
+In conclusion, the State has revised regulations to clarify charging station ownership rules.
+This supports research and demonstration projects on new plug-in electric car technologies and policies.
+Finally, the New York State Thruway is also working to install charging stations throughout its roadways.